Jinntec/fore-docs/content/glossary/_index.md

 ## Scoped Resolution

-'Scoped Resolution' takes place whenever `ref` attributes are resolved.
+'Scoped Resolution' takes place whenever `ref` or `data-ref` attributes are resolved.
 It allows to use relative binding expressions that are resolved upwards the document tree.

 It is a similar concept as with usual relative linking in HTML or navigating a directory-structure.